larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/vm.md

 You can also user the IMADA lab or run it on your own Linux machine.

 ### VirtualBox
 First you must have Virtual Box installed on your computer.
-The guide here might be of help: https://www.virtualbox.org/manual/ch02.html
+[This guide](https://www.virtualbox.org/manual/ch02.html) might be of help.

 Once you start up Virtual Box, you should see a screen similar to this: